Travel + Leisure, Phinda Forest, Honeymoon Safari, Bush Breakfast, Phinda Private Game Reserve

 Reach out today and connect with our expert team – we care about the whole journey, from your very first call to your final farewell on safari.
 Every itinerary is thoughtfully reviewed by our co-founders, Kyle and Leah, to reflect the kind of journey we’d take ourselves.

-FAQs About Phinda Private Game Reserve
+Phinda Private Game Reserve FAQs

 When is the best time to visit Phinda Private Game Reserve?

-Phinda is a year round safari destination, but each season offers something unique.
+Phinda is a year-round safari destination, but each season offers something unique.
 KwaZulu-Natal’s warm, subtropical climate keeps winter mild, making it one of the most comfortable reserves to visit even in the cooler months.

 Dry Season (May to October)

-• Best for consistent wildlife viewing
+• Consistent wildlife viewing

 • Vegetation thins, improving visibility